qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/optional-arguments.md

 1. You have a `CommandAPICommand` and you add arguments to it.
 2. After your required arguments, you can provide optional arguments.

-At this point your command is basically done.
+At this point, your command is basically done.
 Any attempt to add a required argument will result in an `OptionalArgumentException`.
 However, this is where the `combineWith` method comes in.
 This method allows you to combine arguments.
 Let's say you have an optional `StringArgument` (here simplified to `A`) and you want a required `PlayerArgument` (here simplified to `B`).
 Argument `B` should only be required if argument `A` is given.
-To implement that logic, we are going to use the `combineWith` method so that we have this syntax:
+To implement that logic, we’re going to use the `combineWith` method so that we have this syntax:

 ```java
 A.combineWith(B)